Traveling in Taiwan – Travel Tips and more

 Taipei is the capital and by far the biggest city, with a total population of around 2.7 million.
 Most international travelers will arrive here in the northern part of the country.
 The inner city of Taipei, with its twelve districts, is surrounded by Xinbei or New Taipei City.
 Given the size of the city, it makes sense to talk about this place first.

 It can be hard to find your personal space in this large cultural, financial, and political center of the island.
-I eventually did start by visiting the fish market.
-This is my very first Taipei video, and I think this is one of the best places to travel in all of Taiwan.
+I eventually did start by visiting the fish market in my Walking Tour Through Capital of Taiwan .
+This is my very first Taipei video.
+I think this is one of the best places to travel in all of Taiwan, as well.
 But there is so much more to explore.
 There are plenty of night markets, many museums and other things to see.

 When you arrive, get an EasyCard and enjoy the efficient metro system in Taipei.
-The EasyCard also works on almost all other public transport in Taiwan, even in remote places such as Kinmen Island.
-You can also use the EasyCard to pay for stuff in supermarkets and other shops.
+The EasyCard also works on almost all other public transport in Taiwan.
+You can even use in remote places such as Kinmen Island.
+It also works to pay for stuff in supermarkets and other shops.
 Just charge it at a metro station or a convince store (there are plenty) and swipe it as you enter the metro or a bus.

 You can pay for each ride individually, but there are also various regional weekly and monthly tickets available.
 For tourists, there are great travel passes that help you save money, as well.
 When it comes to budget travel tips, I also recommend eating at more affordable places like night markets.
 They are affordable and provide loads of delicious food.
 To get a taste of Taipei’s nightlife, check out the video featuring Songshan.